 This is one of the most popular cheeses in the UK.
 It has great flavor; it is very firm, and it is eaten with many foods including salads, soups, fruit and it can also be used in sandwiches.
 If you like, you can even eat cheddar cheese on its own to experience its robust flavor and silky texture.

 Try it in this Red Lobster Cheddar Bay Biscuits recipe.

-When it is not aged, it looks like Feta cheese because it is white and salty.
+This is a Hispanic cheese that is made in Michoacán in Mexico.
+When it is aged, it becomes a crumbly cheese used as a garnish for different types of salads and foods.
+It looks like Feta cheese because it is white and salty when it is not aged.
 It is made from cow’s milk and an enzyme for ripening.
-It does not melt, and primarily it is used in salads, tacos, casseroles, soups, pasta and many other foods.
+It does not melt; it is primarily used in salads, tacos, casseroles, soups, pasta and many other foods.

 Try it in this chopped Mexican Salad Recipe.

 Cotija cheese is a must-know cheese for several compelling reasons: